Union County Assessor

 - January 1 - Effective date of current assessment.

 - April 16 - May 5 inclusive - Protest period for filing with the Board of Review.

-- October 16 thru 25 inclusive - Protest period for filing with the Board of Review on those properties affected by changes in value as a result of the Director of Revenue Equalization orders (odd numbered years).
+- October 16 through 25 inclusive - Protest period for filing with the Board of Review on those properties affected by changes in value as a result of the Director of Revenue Equalization orders (odd numbered years).

 The Assessor is charged with several administrative and statutory duties; however, the primary duty and responsibility is to cause to be assessed all real property within their jurisdiction except that which is otherwise provided by law.
 This would include residential, commercial, industrial and agricultural classes of property.
 Real property is revalued every two years.
-The effective date of the assessment is January First of the current year.
-The assessor determines a full or partial value of new construction, or improvements depending upon the state of completion as of January First.
+The effective date of the assessment is January 1st of the current year.
+The assessor determines a full or partial value of new construction, or improvements depending upon the state of completion as of January 1st.

 The Assessor does not:

 The Assessor is concerned with value, not taxes.
 Taxing jurisdictions such as schools, cities, and townships, adopt budgets after public hearings.
 This determines the tax levy, which is the rate of taxation required to raise the money budgeted.
 The taxes you pay are proportionate to the value of your property compared to the total value of the taxing district in which your property is located.

 Assessors are appointed to their positions by a Conference Board consisting of the members of the Board of Supervisors, the Mayors of all incorporated cities, and a member from each school district within the jurisdiction.
 A city with a population of ten thousand or more may elect to have their own assessor.